Bible translations into Uyghur

 The earliest known Christian texts in Old Uyghur are known from manuscript fragments uncovered in the Turfan oasis.
 There are approximately fifty fragments written in Old Uyghur.
 An early Uyghur translation of the New Testament and the Psalms may have been done in the 14th century by Giovanni da Montecorvino, papal envoy to the Mongols who became Roman Catholic archbishop of Khanbaliq in 1307.

 The first modern translation into the Uyghur language—which is a cousin and not a descendant of Old Uyghur—began in the late 19th century, when Johannes Avetaranian, a Turk working with the Swedish Missionary Society, translated the New Testament into Uyghur.
-He first translated Matthews gospel, which was completed in 1894.
+He first translated Matthew's gospel, which was completed in 1894.
 This was revised by Georg Sauerwein, this revision was examined by Lars Erik Högberg and Avetaranian who continued working on the other gospels.
 The gospels were published in 1898 by the British and Foreign Bible Society in Leipzig.
 Avetaranian had translated the whole New Testament, but, being dissatisfied with some of Suerwein's revisions could not get the British and Foreign Bible Society to print it all at once.
 He left Xinjiang, thinking it would be temporary, but never returned.
 Avetaranian revised his Gospels, and in 1911, along with Acts they were published by the German Orient Mission, in Plovdiv, Bulgaria.
 Gustaf Raquette, also with the Swedish Missionary Society, came to Plovdiv, Bulgaria, and worked together with Avetaranian on a revision of the New Testament translation.
 This revision was published by the British and Foreign Bible Society in 1914.